-Non-physical and unwelcome sexual advances, lewd gestures or verbal conduct or communication of a sexual nature; requests for sexual favors; possession of sexually explicit images; gender-based harassment
+Non-physical and unwelcome sexual advances, lewd gestures or verbal conduct or communication of a sexual nature; requests for sexual favors; possession of sexually explicit images; gender-based harassment that creates an intimidating, hostile, or offensive educational or work environment.
+Includes harassment based on race, national original, disability and sexual orientation.

-- Level 1 Comments that perpetuate gender stereotypes or suggestive jokes that are not directed towards specific individuals.
+Level 1 Comments that perpetuate gender stereotypes or suggestive jokes that are not directed towards specific individuals.
 Includes but not limited to insensitive or sexually suggestive comments or jokes.
-Includes harassment based on race, national origin, disability and sexual orientation. - Level 2 Comments that perpetuate gender stereotypes, suggestive jokes or lewd gestures that are directed towards specific individuals or groups of individuals.
+Includes harassment based on race, national original, disability and sexual orientation.

+Level 2 Comments that perpetuate gender stereotypes, suggestive jokes or lewd gestures that are directed towards specific individuals or group of individuals.
 Includes but not limited to insensitive or sexually suggestive comments or jokes.
-Includes harassment based on race, national origin, disability and sexual orientation. - Level 3 Physical or non-physical sexual advances; requests for sexual favors; Level 3 may be used for students that violate the school policy on sexual harassment three or more times during the same school year.
-Includes harassment based on race, national origin, disability and sexual orientation.
+Includes harassment based on race, national original, disability and sexual orientation.

+Level 3 Physical or non-physical sexual advances; requests for sexual favors; Level 3 may be used for students that violate the school policy on sexual harassment three or more times during the same school year.
+Includes harassment based on race, national original, disability and sexual orientation.